-The debtor may apply to the local justice of the competent magistrate's court and present evidence regarding the failure of the mediation process (if the debtor opts for this possibility), the property and financial situation of the debtor and his/her spouse, the creditors' claims (i.e. the debtor's debts), as well as any transfers of rights in rem over real estate property that has taken place in the last three years prior to the date of filing of the application as well as any request for the write-off of debt or a settlement proposal.
+The debtor must apply to the local justice of the competent magistrate's court and present evidence regarding its property and financial situation of the debtor and his/her spouse's property, income, the creditors' claims (i.e. the debtor's debts), as well as any transfers of rights in rem over real estate property that has taken place in the last three years prior to the date of filing of the application as well as any request for the write-off of debt or a settlement proposal.
+Law 4346/2015 introduced a requirement for applications filed before its entry into force and not yet heard, obliging the debtor to submit updates of the above data; failure by the debtor to comply with that obligation constitutes a breach of the duty to make an honest disclosure.
 Creditors' claims that have not been notified in such court are not affected.
 The court hearing for the application is set within 6 months as of its submission.
 Upon filing of the application the court sets the date of ratification, on which either an out-of-court settlement will be ratified by the judge or a possible request for a provisional order will be heard.
 The ratification date is set within two months as of the submission of the application.
 Until the date of ratification or the hearing of the suspension or the hearing regarding the application, no enforcement measures may be taken against the debtor for claims included in his application and any change in the real and legal status of his property is prohibited.
 If no settlement and ratification is achieved, the judge decides on the ratification date, following a request by the debtor or a creditor or by his own volition, the suspension of enforcement measures against the debtor, the preservation of the real and legal status of his property, as well as the payment of monthly instalments to the creditors included in his application until the issuance of a final decision on the application, which are equally distributed and may not be less than 10% of the monthly instalments that the debtor should have paid to all creditors until the filing of the application and, following the deduction of its living expenses, not less than €40 in total.
 By exception, the court may set lower or no instalments.